sylaw2022/react.js/README.md

-# React Hello World
+# React App

-A simple React.js hello world application.
+A React.js application with authentication, API keys, and encryption features.

 ## Getting Started